ddhartma/Machine-Vision/README.md

     ![image5]

     In case of early Conv-layers:
-    - detection of simple features like edges.
+    - Detection of simple features like edges.
 Those filters operate like markers, each for a certain feature
     - One filter for horizontal edges
     - One filter for vertical edges
     - One filter for color transitions
     - etc.

     In case of deeper Conv-layers:
-    - complexer combinations of simple features (like textures and certain shapes, forms)
+    - More complex combinations of simple features (like textures and certain shapes, forms)

     Near output:
     - Those Conv-layers could detect whole objects